Videos by OutKick

 This felt like a stunt to me.
 A stunt by a coach who is 0-7 on the season and is just 27-55 overall, 10-46 in the SEC, 1-15 in his last 16 conference games.

 When you consider all of these factors along with what her kickoff actually looked like, I don’t believe that Sarah Fuller was the best kicker available to Vanderbilt’s football team on Saturday.
 I think it’s pretty clear Harrison Smith was.

 And I think his teammates all knew this too, even if they were afraid to say so publicly for how the mob would respond to them.

-I mean, look at the responses to Jason Whitlock questioning whether she was the best candidate.
 That’s a question that’s asked about every football player every week.
 And we’re not allowed to ask it about Vandy’s kicker just because she’s a girl?
 I think the standard should be the same for all players and all coaches, regardless of their identity.

 Regardless of how you feel about this situation, Vanderbilt not scoring a single point to allow their female kicker the opportunity to attempt an extra point or a field goal was about as Vanderbilt football as you can get.

 And with games theoretically left against Georgia and Tennessee the real story Vanderbilt football should be focused on is this: are the Commodores going to set a record for all time losses in an SEC season, at ten, that will likely never be equaled again in SEC football history?

 And no kicker, regardless of gender, is going to erase that level of futility.

 8. Do BYU or Cincinnati have a chance to make the playoff?